bjoyce3/singolang/README.md

 `CopyTarball()` returns the path to the archive, a Tar reader for the archive, and an error, if any

+## Links
+- Link to https://github.com/stewartad/container-structure-test and explanation of how it's important for this
+- Link to containerized examples https://github.com/stewartad/singularity-container-test

 ## License

    Copyright 2019 Austen Stewart